 For martyrs and heroes that lived and died for God are also gallant warriors who feared not death and who stood firm to the end in defence of their faith.

 Consider George Washington who led his troops into battle and whose battle cry was “victory or death”.
 Consider the charge of the Light Brigade, the sheer courage and discipline of the famous 600, at the battle of Balaclava in the fields of the Crimea.

 Consider Zhukov at the siege of Leningrad and his courageous exploits at the battle of Moscow.
 Consider Bernard Montgomery, with his fearless ”Desert Rats”, at the battle of Alamein, Charles De Gaulle at the siege of Paris and Chiang Kai-Shek in the war against Japan.
-Consider Attila the Hun, Ghengis Khan, Peter the Great, Richard the Lionheart, Salahudeen the Compassionate, Katsumoto the Samurai, Hannibal of Carthage and Hector of Troy.
+Consider Attila the Hun, Ghengis Khan, Peter the Great, Hannibal Achuzia, Benjamin Adekunle, Katsumoto the Samurai, Hannibal of Carthage and Hector of Troy.